Unan1mous

-Unan1mous (pronounced "unanimous") is an American reality television program that premiered on the Fox Network on March 22, 2006 and ran for one season.
+Unan1mous is an American reality television program that premiered on the Fox Network on March 22, 2006, and ran for one season.
 The host of the series was J. D. Roth.

 Concept

 Nine strangers are locked in a bunker and told they cannot leave until they unanimously choose to award one of them the grand prize money.
 Contestants are isolated from the outside world, and have no access to any time references.
-If a contestant chooses to leave the bunker and quit the game would result in the grand prize being cut in half (in one instance on the show, a contestant was forced to leave due to health reasons so the money was not cut in half).
+If a contestant chooses to leave the bunker and quit the game would result in the grand prize being cut in half (in one instance on the show, a contestant was forced to leave for health reasons so the money was not cut in half).

 Votes are cast by each contestant taking a ball and selecting the name of one of the other contestants via a roller inside of it (a person's own name is not included in their ball).
 If a vote is not unanimous, something negative happens to the players to increase the pressure to reach a unanimous decision.
 Throughout the course of the game, these were the "punishments" the players received: